Reverse correlation technique

 The reverse correlation technique is a data driven study method used primarily in psychological and neurophysiological research.
 This method earned its name from its origins in neurophysiology, where cross-correlations between white noise stimuli and sparsely occurring neuronal spikes could be computed quicker when only computing it for segments preceding the spikes.

 The term has since been adopted in psychological experiments that usually do not analyze the temporal dimension, but also present noise to human participants.
 In contrast to the original meaning, the term is here thought to reflect that the standard psychological practice of presenting stimuli of defined categories to the participants is "reversed": Instead, the participant's mental representations of categories are estimated from interactions of the presented noise and the behavioral responses.

 It is used to create composite pictures of individual and/or group mental representations of various items (e.g. faces, bodies, and the self) that depict characteristics of said items (e.g. trustworthiness and self-body image).
 This technique is helpful when evaluating the mental representations of those with and without mental illnesses.

 Terms

 This technique utilizes spike-triggered average to explain what areas of signal and noise in an image are valuable for the given research question.
 Signal is information used to produce objects of value that help explain and connect the world around us.
 Noise is commonly referred to as unwanted signal that obscures the information that the signal is trying to present.
 Most importantly for reverse correlation studies, noise is randomly varying information.
 To determine the areas of importance using reverse correlation, noise is applied to a base image and then evaluated by observers.

 A base image is any image void of noise that relates to the research question.
 A base image that has noise superimposed on top is the stimuli that is presented to and evaluated by participants.
 Each time a new set of stimuli is presented to a participant, this is known as a trial.
 After a participant has responded to hundreds to thousands of trials, a researcher is ready to create a classification image.

 A classification image (abbreviated as "CI" in some studies) is a single image that represents the average noise patterns in the images selected by participants.
 A classification image can also be computed for groups by averaging the individuals’ classification images.
 These classification images are what researchers use to interpret the data and draw conclusions.
 As a whole, the reverse correlation method is a process that results in a composite image (from an individual or group) that can be used to estimate and interpret mental representations.

-The term revcor function is sometimes used to describe the impulse response approximations derived by spike-triggered averaging.